Founder's Message

 I could list more accomplishments, none of which would have been possible without the dedication and expertise of our team members, in particular Executive Director Teresa Bonner, Program Officer Lindsay Lewis, Communications and Events Manager Sarah Drebelbis, and Grants Manager Suzanne Paki.
 They have worked tirelessly to support our mission and I am thankful for their contributions each and every day.

 We are proud that since 2012 we have distributed more than $23.6 million to non-profit institutions to spur this developing movement of creative aging.
-From July 2024 onwards, the foundation will step back from direct grant support as we envision the next steps in our philanthropic journey.
+From December 2024 onwards, the foundation will be on hiatus from grant support as we envision the next steps in our philanthropic journey within Creative Aging.
+Our advocacy will quietly be creating media content around aging with purpose through creativity.
 The work is far from done.
-Once decisions have been reached about our future philanthropic focus, we will be sure to post updates here.

 Thank you for your continuing interest in our work.